Found Injured or Orphaned Wildlife?

 Fledgling birds

 Fledgling birds have short stubby wing and tail feathers and are beginning to look like the parents.
 They spend hours or days on the ground while learning to fly and are supplemented with food from their parents.
-This is normal especially with mockingbirds and blue jays.
 If the baby has wing feathers and a stubby tail, it’s supposed to be on the ground learning to fly.
 Place it in a tall bush or small tree and keep pets away from the area.

-Look for injuries such as a broken wing or leg – symmetry is a wonderful thing, you don’t have to know bird anatomy to know that one wing is being held dramatically different than the other.
-Also look for the presence of fly eggs or maggots.
+Look for injuries such as a broken wing or leg.
+Also look for the presence of ants, fly eggs or maggots.
 Fly eggs look like clumps of small yellow rice grains.
-The whole body should be checked for fly eggs since they will be laid on any broken skin or body opening (eyes, ear, nose or cloaca).
+The whole body should be checked for fly eggs since they will be laid on any broken skin or body opening.

 Birds that live in colonies